a-russell1/gov1005_final/README.md

 # Main Question:

-Is the number of goals or points an athlete gets the determingin factor how successful they are?
+Is the number of goals or points an athlete gets the determining factor how successful they are?

 # Motivation: